OpenForest4D/multi-temporal-lidar-forestry/README.md

-# OpenForest4D Lidar Processing Pipeline
+# OpenForest4D lidar Processing Pipeline

 This repository contains workflows for retrieving, processing, and analyzing multi‑temporal lidar data to detect structural changes to forests.
 The pipeline supports: